percona/everest-doc/docs/migration_guide.md

 ## Before you migrate

-Here are some key differences between Everest and PMM/DBaaS:
+Here are some key differences between Percona Everest and PMM DBaaS:

-1. Everest has a separate and configurable namespace for running operators and database clusters, whereas PMM/DBaaS uses a default namespace.
+1. Percona Everest has a separate and configurable namespace for running operators and database clusters, whereas PMM/DBaaS uses a default namespace.

-2. Everestctl is a tool that helps you install and configure operators and monitoring features, whereas this function was previously handled by PMM.
+2. Percona Everestctl is a tool that helps you install and configure operators and monitoring features, whereas this function was previously handled by PMM.

-3. Everest has revamped its backup/restore feature, which means that old backups/restores cannot be used.
+3. Percona Everest has revamped its backup/restore feature, which means that old backups/restores cannot be used.

 ## Migrate

 1. Create a new Kubernetes cluster.
 2. [Provision](use/db_provision.md) the cluster using everestctl.
-3. Migrate backup storages from PMM to Everest.
+3. Migrate backup storages from PMM to PerconaEverest.

     To transfer backup storage from PMM to Percona Everest, follow these steps: